 The card is now incredibly hard to find, with the last known auction taking place in 2019.
 The card recently sold for $8,300.

-The Pikachu Illustrator card is the most expensive Pokémon card in the world.
+Until January 2021, the Pikachu Illustrator card was the most expensive Pokémon card in the world.
 CoroCoro originally gave this artistic Pikachu to winners of an illustration competition back in 1998.

 Only 39 Pikachu Illustrator cards exist, and only ten are known to be in mint condition, according to Heritage Auctions.
 Once again, Pokémon TCG players will be disappointed to see this card has no value in-game.
 When translated, the card does nothing but hold a congratulatory message for the competition winners.